Información en Español aquí

 Applications can be dropped off in the orange drop-box outside the New Mexico Inter-Faith Housing office located at:

 Siler Yard will be accepting applications on a first-come-first serve basis starting on January 15, 2021.

 How long will it take to hear back about my application?

 We can’t offer an exact estimate on the turnaround of applications due to the unknown volume of applicants and the varied scheduling of Artist Interview Committee interviews.
 We ask for applicants to be patient and can promise that once an application has been reviewed, the applicant will hear back from us as soon as possible.

 Is there an application fee?

 Yes.
-There will be a $30 application fee to cover the cost for JL Gray Management Company to certify income and run a formal background check.
+There will be a $30 application fee to cover the cost for the property management company to certify income and run a formal background check.
 The fee should not be sent with the initial application.
 A check or money order will be requested by the property manager once the applicant moves to that stage of the application process.

 What if I’m worried about being able to pay the application fee?

 Talk to us!
 Email us at firstname.lastname@example.org or call 505-467-8340.